BoolPurist/BoolPurist/README.md

 - [Save and load folder paths]
 - Contributing to Ion shell, default shell of redox os.
   [Link][Ion shell git lab] to repository on gitlab and [link][Ion shell git hub] to mirro on github.
+- [Contributing to a CLI application to manage users on ohm-th HPC][th usermanagement].

 Planning to build some TUI Stuff.